Programs

 Our lead drug, ROC-101, an investigational oral pan-ROCK inhibitor, is intended to promote vasodilation, reduce vascular remodeling, and improve endothelial function, leading to improved hemodynamic parameters.

-Pulmonary arterial hypertension (PAH) is a complex disease characterized by several pathological mechanisms.
+Pulmonary Hypertension (PH) is a complex disease characterized by several pathological mechanisms.

-Furthermore, inhibiting both the ROCK1&2 isoforms (schematic shown below) has been shown in animal studies to reduce muscularization and thickness of pulmonary vessel walls and to reduce right-sided heart pressures.
+Furthermore, the two isoforms, ROCK1 and ROCK2 (schematic below), have been shown to play non-redundant roles in the pathology of disease, and animal studies have shown that inhibiting both isoforms reduces muscularization and thickness of pulmonary vessel walls and right-sided heart pressures.
 ROC-101 lowered collagen deposition in the fibrotic lungs, improved fibrotic lung histology, reduced immune cell infiltration, and decreased phosphorylation of target proteins in the lung.
-These functional assessments support the development of ROC-101 as a potential therapeutic modality in pulmonary fibrosis.
+These functional assessments also support the development of ROC-101 as a potential therapeutic modality in pulmonary fibrosis.

 Adapted from Hartmann 2015.